pruthvi-hegde/biomedvis/README.md

 # VisBioMed

-This project aims to create a visual survey browser for articles which were pushed in Eurographics conference for Biology and Medicine
+This project aims to create a visual survey browser for EU workshop publications in the area of Biology and Medicine Biology and Medicine
 (2008 to 2021)